GOKU-Instinct/Codefoxie-coding-challenge/README.md

 8 8 8 8 8

+1 2 3 4 5

+8 7 6 5 4

 ## Sample Output:

-Enter the no. of varieties of bears: 5
+Enter the no. of varieties of beers: 5

-Enter the range of temperatures for each varieties of bear respectively(L, R):
+Enter the range of temperatures for each varieties of beer respectively(L, R):

-        For bear 1: 4 6
+        For beer 1: 4 6
-        For bear 2: 5 6
+        For beer 2: 5 6
-        For bear 3: 4 7
+        For beer 3: 4 7
-        For bear 4: 6 8
+        For beer 4: 6 8
-        For bear 5: 3 5
+        For beer 5: 3 5

 The initial temperature of the containers will be set to: